EsotericSoftware/dnsmadeeasy/README.md

 Record ID:
 Minutes: 30
 Last IP:
+Exit: false
 ```

 `User` and `Password` are your DnsMadeEasy credentials.
 You may optionally configure DnsMadeEasy to have a password per record, so you don't need to use your account password. `Record ID` identifies the record to update. `Minutes` is the number of minutes between IP checks. `Last IP` does not need to be set manually.
+If `Exit` is true, the program does not stay running.
+It will check the IP and update if needed, then exit.

 After saving the `config.txt` file, the DnsMadeEasy tool must be restarted.
 On Windows the tool runs in the background and only a single instance is allowed, so use Task Manager to end the task before starting it again.